ravzski/fastify_takehome/readme.md

 ## Possible improvements

 ### Testing
 - E2E Testing Infrastructure - (Playwright or Cypress)
 - Integration Testing - API integration tests using Supertest
 - Unit Testing - Add property-based testing using fast-check

-### API Response Caching
+### Backend Optimization
+- Implement rate limiting
+- Implement connection pooling
 - Implement ETags for resource versioning
 - Add cache-control headers
 - Implement stale-while-revalidate strategy

-### Backend Optimization
+### Frontend Optimization
-- Implement rate limiting
-- Implement connection pooling
+- Use of Storybooks - for easier atomic testing of UI components
+- Use of state management library (eg. jotai)
+- Zod to validate HTTP responses
+- Use of component library for tailwind to make components (modals, tables etc.) more consistent and easier to implement